Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 In 1996, Trex, unveiled a new product, composite decking.
 Made from a mix of wood fibers and recycled plastic, it contains about 95% of recycled content.
 Moreover, it’s engineered to give homeowners a long-lasting, eco-friendly alternative without the hassle of maintenance.
 Additionally, today’s composite decking closely resembles natural wood.

 The benefits of using composite products for decking are numerous.
 Composite decking won’t rot, warp, splinter, or fade.
-It’s impervious to termites and never needs painting or sealing.
+It’s impervious to termites and doesn’t require the sealing and painting that wood does.
 Plus, it uses about 400 million pounds of plastic and wood from landfills each year.
 Although composite wood decking costs more than other materials, the savings on replacement and maintenance usually more than offset the investment.

 Not sure which decking material is the best choice for your project?
 Call Xterior at 336-329-3667 to speak with one of our designers.
 We’ll review the options based on your needs and budget.
 Plus, we’ll give you a free no-obligation estimate.

 Stop dreaming about your beautiful new deck and make your dreams a reality!
 Call Xterior LLC, a deck builder Greensboro NC residents trust.
 Our years of experience, quality materials, and financing options make us your contractor of choice.
 Moreover, you don’t have to wait to buy your new deck, because we can make it happen today.
-We offer 0% down payment, low monthly payments, or 0% interest rate.
+We offer 0% down payments, low monthly payments, or 0% interest rate for qualified buyers.
 Plus, we give discounts to military, seniors, teachers, and first responders.

-Furthermore, we back our work with a warranty on labor and materials as well as a workmanship guarantee.
+Furthermore, we offer a manufacturer’s limited warranty.
 Plus, for your protection, we are 100% fully insured.
 So, give us a call at 336-329-3667 today.
 We’ll show you how easy and affordable a new custom deck can be.